Boston Medical Malpractice Lawyer

 If you believe you suffered harm or injury because your doctor provided negligent medical care, call our offices for help.
 Our Boston medical malpractice attorneys can help you file a lawsuit to claim compensation for your pain and suffering.

-Massachusetts has specific deadlines for filing medical malpractice claims.
+Massachusetts established specific deadlines for filing medical malpractice claims under Mass.
+Gen. Laws.
+Ch.
+260 §4.
 These deadlines are called statutes of limitations.
 The standard deadline for medical malpractice cases in Boston gives injured plaintiffs three years to file a lawsuit in civil court after the malpractice occurred.
 If no medical malpractice lawsuit has been filed after the three-year deadline, victims may lose the right to sue the healthcare provider.

 However, in cases where the victim could not reasonably have learned that they had a medical malpractice case, the discovery rule may apply.
 The discovery rule states that if the injured person had no previous knowledge about the alleged malpractice, the lawsuit may be commenced three years from the date that the injured person “discovered” that medical malpractice may have been involved.